Criminal Justice Leadership, B.S.

 The Bachelor of Science in Criminal Justice Leadership program is a flexible, hybrid degree program designed to develop in students the ability to think critically, make ethical decisions, and behave ethically and professionally within the field of criminal justice.
 Graduates of this program are able to demonstrate deep knowledge and understanding of the philosophical, theoretical, and structural aspects of the criminal justice system.
 Students will have the opportunity to take advantage of service-based learning as they earn their bachelor’s degree.
 The curriculum incorporates field experiences through which students can connect theory with practice, and through which they can explore and gain greater understanding of the criminal justice system at work.

-The B.S. in Criminal Justice Leadership program is a 120-semester hour degree program and is offered at Mercer's Atlanta, Douglas County, Henry County, Macon and Newnan locations.
+The B.S. in Criminal Justice Leadership program is offered at Mercer's Atlanta, Douglas County, Henry County and Macon locations.